 Where: Huntington City Beach — 315 Pacific Coast Highway

-Parking at the 2022 Vans US Open of Surfing
+Parking at the 2023 Wallex US Open of Surfing Presented by Pacifico

 Because it's such a hyped event, parking at the Vans US Open of Surfing can be difficult.
 Here are your options.